VientoDigital/ReactNativeLaravelLogin/README.md

 }
 ```

-Next, you should call the Passport::routes method within the boot method of your  AuthServiceProvider.
+Next, you should call the `Passport::routes` method within the boot method of your  `AuthServiceProvider`.
 This method will register the routes necessary to issue access tokens and revoke access tokens, clients, and personal access tokens:

 ```
 <?php